AbdullahDxB/RemoteControlCar/README.md

 4. Assemble the separate remote control unit with its own Arduino and nRF transceiver for sending commands.

 ### 2. Firmware
-1. Upload the `receiver_code.ino` file to the Arduino on the robot.
+1. Upload the `RX_Code.ino` file to the Arduino on the robot.
-2. Upload the `transmitter_code.ino` file to the Arduino on the remote control.
+2. Upload the `TX_Code.ino` file to the Arduino on the remote control.
 3. Ensure both transceivers are set to the same channel for communication.

 ### 3. Operation